svakam/java-fundamentals/README.md

     - Contains duplicates: returns true or false if an array contains duplicates.
     - Calculate averages: accepts an array of integers and calculates and returns the average of all the values in an array.
     - Array of arrays: finds the average of each subarray and returns the array with the lowest average.
 Uses the function of calculating averages to facilitate this.
+    - Analyze weather data: accepts an array of arrays and tests for lowest average in a given week.
+    - Tally votes: accepts an ArrayList and returns a string that declares the key with the highest associated value.
+    - Linter: make a linter method that lints through JS files to check for semicolons used properly.